HumanAssisted/JACS/docs/schema/task-allof-1-properties-jacstaskcopyof.md

 https://hai.ai/schemas/task/v1/task-schema.json#/allOf/1/properties/jacsTaskCopyOf
 ```

+list of task ids this may be a copy of.
+Can be a partial copy, can be considered a branch.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                          |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :---------------------------------------------------------------------------------- |